-H5N1 has been detected in all continents outside of Australia, including on the Antarctic Peninsula.
+H5 bird flu has been detected in all continents outside of Australia, including on the Antarctic Peninsula.
 The strain continues to be reported throughout East Asia, where testing is active.
-This is relevant to Australia, as many birds migrate to Australia via these locations as part of the East Asian- Australasian Flyway (EAAF).
+This is relevant to Australia, as many birds migrate to Australia via these locations as part of the East Asian-Australasian Flyway (EAAF).

-Does H5N1 pose a risk to humans?
+Does H5 bird flu pose a risk to humans?

-The Australian Centre for Disease Control states "most bird flu viruses don't spread easily from animals to humans.
+The Australian Centre for Disease Control states that "most bird flu viruses don't spread easily from animals to humans.
 Human infections are rare, and typically occur after close contact with sick birds and livestock or contaminated environments.
 Poultry workers are most at risk.
-The risk to Australians is very low." https://www.cdc.gov.au/topics/avian-influenza-bird-flu
+The risk to Australians is very low."